wunki/django-salted/README.md

     # On the box...
     sudo salt-call state.highstate

+### Which Operating Systems are supported?

+Currently I have only tested it on Ubuntu 12.04 box.
+In the future there will be support for Debian and FreeBSD.

 ### I'm getting "502 Bad Gateway" from Nginx

 Ajj!
 This means uWSGI is down.
 It takes 15 seconds for uWSGI to spin up from a